Learn how to make this hygge-inspired home and love 3D layered paper craft home decor!

 Paper Craft Home Decor

-Make a colorful, layered Home or Love design to add to your home decor!
+Make a colorful, layered paper design to add to your home decor!

 Instructions

-STEP 1: GET MY FREE PAPER CRAFT HOME DECOR SVGS FILES
+STEP 1: GET MY FREE PAPER CRAFT HOME DECOR DESIGN FILES

-First, download my free Paper Craft Home Decor SVG/DXF/PDF, Design #341, from my free resource library.
-There are three different designs – two "HOME" and one "LOVE."
+First, download my free Paper Craft Home Decor SVG/DXF/PDF files, Design #341, from my free resource library.
+There are four different designs – two "HOME," one "LOVE," and one "KIND."
 These pieces of art fit in a 12” x 12” shadow box and are perfect for decorating your home!

 You can cut these layered designs by hand with the printable PDF, or cut them on a cutting machine with the SVG cut files.
 Let me show you how to cut these on a Cricut cutting machine.